Let Them Say We Wasted The Purfume

 This kind of love.

-This aching, scented, gritty love.
+This aching, scented, desperate love.

 Those who sow with tears...